sean-clayton/elite-dangerous-market-tracker/README.md

 ### Prerequisites

-- Node.js
+- Node.js v0.10.33
-- NPM
+- NPM v1.4.28
-- Meteor
+- Meteor v1.0.2.1

 ### Installation

 1. Run `git clone git@git.seanclayton.me:sean/elite-dangerous-market-tracker.git wherever/you/want` (Replace "wherever/you/want" with your preferred destination")
+1. `cd` into the directory specified in the previous step
-2. Run `meteor` to build the app
+1. Run `meteor` to build the app
-3. There is no step 3.
+1. There is no step 3.
 You're done.

+### Supported Environments

+- OS X 10.10 Yosemite
+- Arch Linux

+***Note:*** This *should* build properly on any system that Meteor officially supports, but I don't have enough time to test for all of those environments.
+Soz.

 ### Meteor Packages Used